kristianmandrup/reactive-styles/README.md

 import {
   styleHelpers as _,
   Styler
-} from 'reactive-styles'
+} from 'Object.keystyles'

-import { StylesBuilder } from 'reactive-style-builder'
+import { StylesBuilder } from 'reactive-styles'

 // you can group toggle values for reuse const theme = {